 While foundations that are public charities rather than private foundations do not have an obligation to exercise expenditure responsibility, they do have an obligation to operate exclusively for charitable purposes.
 Accordingly, they also should exercise caution in making grants to organizations that have not yet been recognized as charitable by the Internal Revenue Service and be sure to confirm that the activities to be funded will in fact qualify as charitable.

-Corbin Morris is an associate and Janice Rodgers is a partner in Quarles & Brady's Chicago office.
+Janice Rodgers is a partner in Quarles & Brady's Chicago office.

 The opinions expressed are those of the author(s) and do not necessarily reflect the views of the firm, its clients, or Portfolio Media Inc., or any of its or their respective affiliates.
 This article is for general information purposes and is not intended to be and should not be taken as legal advice.